 Its shorelines and marshes make up over half of all of the shoreline and marshes in Stafford County.

 Its rich history boasts having been the birthplace, and in some cases the resting place, of several influential American leaders from the eighteenth century, as well as a temporary home to Pocahontas.

 It has somehow managed to avoid wholesale or piecemeal development though a period of growth in Stafford that has been unrivaled by almost any other county in the country, a period of growth that does not show any signs of abating.

-Most of The Crow’s Nest is owned by one entity that is willing to part with their investment at a relatively reasonable price.
+Most of The Crow’s Nest was owned by one entity that was willing to part with their investment at a relatively reasonable price.